Over recent years, low carb baking has become increasingly popular.

 Swerve sweetener is available in many health stores, including Whole Foods.
 If you cannot find it offline, then you can also buy on Amazon.

-You can find many recipes that use Swerve as a sugar substitute on Pinterest.
+You can find many sugar-free recipes that use Swerve on Pinterest.

 So, is Swerve sweetener a healthy replacement for sugar?

-Despite this, the safety profile of Swerve is fairly good, and there are no standout concerns.
+Despite this, the safety profile of Swerve is relatively good, and there are no standout concerns.

-But it’s always best to base your diet around nutrient-dense whole foods.
+But it is always best to base diets around nutrient-dense whole foods.